newellbrandon/kastendevhub.github.io/_posts/2024-05-23-automated-dr-with-kasten.markdown

 This is only possible because Kasten is fully API oriented and designed with automation as a first preoccupation.
 Being able to completly automate the restoration of all the namespaces in any new cluster has a strong impact on your RTO.
-This example will show how much serenity you can obtain when you can so easily test disaster recovery.

 # Prerequisite